-4.3 Storing heat from the sun - thermal mass
+Storing heat from the sun - thermal mass

-Some materials can store large amounts of heat energy as they have a high thermal mass.
+Some materials can store and re-emit large amounts of heat energy as they have a high thermal mass.
 Examples are concrete or earth floors (rather than timber).
-A dark surface (eg paint, tiles, slate) will help the absorption of heat into the thermal mass.
+A dark surface (eg paint, tiles, and slate) will help the absorption of heat into the thermal mass.
+Choosing the right materials can help cool the building during the day as well as retain heat in the evening.

 Buildings with little thermal mass rely on direct sunlight and warm air to achieve comfort.
-Air is a relatively inefficient heat store, so once the sun is gone and the air cools down, back-up heating to maintain the level of comfort may be required.
-If the floor and walls are cold a higher air temperature is required to achieve the same comfort level.
+Air is a relatively inefficient heat store, so once the sun is gone and the air cools down, backup heating to maintain the level of comfort may be required.
 Boosting the air temperature in this way costs more and results in dry stale air.